Help a family with disabilities to maintain a 5 acre homestead in Savannah, GA and improve a tiny farm on a bridgeless Island.

 We have hired a landscape architect to do a sustainable design for our five acres, and a local architect to design our new heated water therapy room.
 The design phase has begun, and we may be in the construction phase of the water therapy house by the time summer arrives.
 It has been a slow process of transforming our home into something sustainable and self supporting.

 English and Japanese

 Our Savannah home has several bedrooms and bathrooms which we may ask you to share with other guests.
-Our tiny farm has tiny buildings and one converted travel trailer and a humanure toilet system and an outdoor shower.
+Our tiny farm has tiny buildings with small bedrooms and one bathroom.
+There is also a travel trailer that has a queen bed, a kitchenette, a humanure toilet system and an outdoor shower.

 We are early to bed, early to rise, so you will also need to do the same.

 It is a rare pet owner who fits in here.
 It has been done successfully, but it has also been a disaster, with trusted family pets rushing the door to chase my cats, or pulling free of a leash to maul my chickens.